Open Vocabulary Monocular 3D Object Detection: Related Work

 \paragraph{Open-Vocabulary 2D Object Detection.} The goal of this task is to recognize and localize objects in 2D images beyond a fixed set of predefined categories.
 Leveraging large-scale 2D datasets~\cite{shao2019objects365, kamath2021mdetr, ordonez2011im2text}, this field has seen considerable advancement.
 Some approaches~\cite{zareian2021open, gu2021open, minderer2022simple, ma2022open} employ pre-trained vision-language models~\cite{jia2021scaling,radford2021learning}, using frozen text features to detect novel categories.
 Other methods~\cite{li2022grounded, zhang2022glipv2, liu2023grounding, cheng2024yolo} are pre-trained on extensive detection, grounding, and caption data to align region-text features.
 For example, Grounding DINO~\cite{liu2023grounding} incorporates grounded pre-training with cross-modal feature fusion, while YOLO-World~\cite{cheng2024yolo} uses region-text contrastive loss and re-parameterization to enhance both accuracy and efficiency.
 However, such large-scale annotations are costly in 3D detection; thus, we investigate methods to adapt existing open-vocabulary 2D detectors for 3D detection.

 \paragraph{Open-Vocabulary 3D Object Detection.} This task seeks to identify objects from any category in 3D, including those unseen during training.
-Prior research~\cite{lu2022open, lu2023open, cao2024coda, cao2024collaborative,zhang2024fm,zhu2023object2scene,zhang2022pointclip, zhang2025opensight, peng2025global} primarily focuses on 3D detection tasks with 3D point clouds as input. \cite{lu2022open} first proposes an open-vocabulary 3D detector using image-level class supervision from ImageNet1K~\cite{russakovsky2015imagenet}. \cite{lu2023open} utilizes 2D bounding boxes from a pre-trained 2D detector~\cite{zhou2022detecting} to build pseudo-3D label for object localization. \cite{zhang2024fm} leverages various 2D foundation models to enhance the performance of 3D open-vocabulary detection.
-More recently, OV-Uni3DETR~\cite{wang2024ov} proposes a multi-modal open-vocabulary 3D detector that accommodates both point clouds and images as the input.
-In contrast, our work focuses on the monocular 3D detection task that only requires RGB images as input and does not assume the availability of point cloud data at training or inference phases.
+Prior research~\cite{lu2022open, lu2023open, cao2024coda, cao2024collaborative,zhang2024fm,zhu2023object2scene,zhang2022pointclip, zhang2025opensight, peng2025global, xia2024openad, peng2025glrd, Djamahl2024find, yao2025labelany3d} primarily focuses on 3D detection tasks with 3D point clouds as input. \cite{lu2022open} first proposes an open-vocabulary 3D detector using image-level class supervision from ImageNet1K~\cite{russakovsky2015imagenet}. \cite{lu2023open} utilizes 2D bounding boxes from a pre-trained 2D detector~\cite{zhou2022detecting} to build pseudo-3D label. \cite{zhang2024fm} leverages various 2D foundation models to enhance the performance of 3D open-vocabulary detection.
+OV-Uni3DETR~\cite{wang2024ov} proposes a multi-modal open-vocabulary 3D detector that accommodates both point clouds and images as the input.

+In contrast, our work focuses on the monocular 3D detection task that only requires RGB images as input and does not assume the availability of point cloud data at training or inference phase.